SAVE THE DATE: Boxer Brief 5K June 12, 2027

 What is Colorectal Cancer?

 The colon is the large intestine or large bowel, and is also part of what is called our “gut” or the gastrointestinal tract.
 The rectum is the final area of the large intestine prior to stool exiting through the anus.
+The term “colorectal” includes the colon and the rectum.

-Men and women of ANY age are at risk for this disease, but it can be both preventable and treatable, especially if it is caught at an early stage.
 Check out the short and entertaining video for all ages which discusses how to help prevent colorectal cancer.
-One major change – Screeneing for average risk people begins at age 45, not age 50!
-Also available is Board member Dr. Vorenberg and colleague Dr. Gentry’s insights on the disease through the Fight Right podcast, episode #11.
+Additionally, Board member Dr. Vorenberg and colleague Dr. Gentry give insights on the disease through the Fight Right podcast, episode #11.

 KEY TAKEAWAYS: